andrew/ultimate-awesome/README.md

 - [awesomemobilepentest](https://github.com/bytehackr/awesomemobilepentest) - Awesome Mobile Application Penetration Testing Cheat Sheet.
 - [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
+- [awesome-connect](https://github.com/connectrpc/awesome-connect) - A curated list of projects and resources in the Connect ecosystem.
 - [awesome-nac](https://github.com/DanielBodnar/awesome-nac) - A curated list for awesome N-Acetylcysteine (N.A.C.) studies & sources.
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome](https://github.com/datacamp/awesome) - A list of tools and resources we love.